rdanf1/Some-JavaScripts/readme.md

 # JavaScripting - Utilities
 <h3>1.
 A video reader with a color invertible transparent background</h3>
+<h4>Notes - Installation : <br>
-<h4>NB: Styles and Javascript scripts are included in a single html <br>
+        Styles and Javascript scripts are included in a single html file<br>
-        Copy this html locally, nearby the video files you want to see
+        Copy this html file locally, nearby the video files you want to see<br>
+        Then launch it with your favourite browser.<br>
+        (no specific types for video are defined : It may works, or not.)
 </h4>

 # TODO :